benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
 - You'd use the Global CSS option if you are transitioning to React
   * Already have your CSS being built by some other process
-- You probably already have components that you're transitioning to React so you keep the same "global" CSS classes
+  * Create new React components with existing CSS classes
-- Bootstrap or Foundation would call under this as well
+- Bootstrap or Foundation would fall under this as well

 /////